joonhyung-lee/simple-VLA/README.md

 - [ ] **Training**: Implement training procedures for VLA models using the collected demonstrations.

 - [ ] **Deploy**: Deploy the trained models for evaluation and real-world testing.

+---

+## Acknowledgement

+Most of the code is based on [yet-another-mujoco-tutorial-v3](https://github.com/sjchoi86/yet-another-mujoco-tutorial-v3) by [sjchoi86](https://github.com/sjchoi86).